maninderpal888/IT5016_Assignment3/ResearchCode/README.md

 ## Statistics
 After exiting the application, the system will display the following statistics:

-Total number of requisitions submitted.
+1.Total number of requisitions submitted.
-Total number of approved requisitions.
+2.Total number of approved requisitions.
-Total number of pending requisitions.
+3.Total number of pending requisitions.
-Total number of not approved requisitions.
+4.Total number of not approved requisitions.